MarcosDaNight/MarcosDaNight/README.md

  🔭 I'm currently majoring in Computer Science

- 🌱I am currently learning cyber security and full stack development
+ 🌱I am currently learning back-end and web development

  👯 I am looking to collaborate on open source projects and subjects that can expand / improve my knowledge